Setting up an exercise

 Save time by cloning attributes from one exercise to another

-Click on the other exercises to modify their attributes.
+2. Click on “paste” on the other exercises to clone the attributes.

 Further information